 Harel Weinstein, D.Sc.

-Maxwell M. Upson Professor of Physiology and Biophysics
+Chairman and Maxwell M. Upson Professor of Physiology and Biophysics

 Director of the Institute for Computational Biomedicine